chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

 >
 > `install.sh` is a shell script to automate the installation process.
 To deploy manually,  refer to [Install Chaos Mesh manually](deploy.md).

+After executing the above commands, you should be able to see the prompt that Chaos Mesh is installed successfully.
+Otherwise, please check the current environment according to the prompt message or send us an [issue](https://github.com/pingcap/chaos-mesh/issues) for help.

 > **Limitations:**
 >
 > There are some known restrictions for Chaos Operator deployed on `minikube` clusters: